How to stay healthy and look after your

-If you are struggling to keep active or feel you may need an assessment with a walking aid because of pain and feel it may be beneficial to speak to a Physiotherapist, please see our Musculoskeletal Out-patient Physiotherapy page for details on how to self-refer.
+If you are struggling to keep active or feel you may need an assessment with a walking aid because of pain, please speak to your GP about a referral to Physiotherapy.

 Before coming in for surgery, it is important to look after yourself.
 Make sure that your teeth are healthy and if you are prone to any infections (such as urine infections), try to identify any problems as soon as you can and seek medical help.

 Your surgery could be postponed if you have signs of infection (fever, redness on your skin, burning sensation when you go to the toilet).

 Your recovery can be helped by eating healthy foods and maintaining a healthy weight.
 Maintaining a healthy weight will help ease painful joints in the run-up to your surgery and eating healthy food will help with wound healing.

 Smoking can lead to complications after surgery, such as problems with wound healing, bigger risk of blood clots and problems with your breathing after anaesthetic.

 You can help to reduce these risks by reducing or, ideally, stopping smoking before coming into hospital.

 Your surgery is planned, so you need to consider what support you will need after your operation.
 This can include asking friends and family to help with things around the house, such as shopping, cleaning and preparing meals for you.
 Try and prepare your house before you come in.